 A new study from Statistics Canada has shed light on individuals experiencing unfair treatment, racism or discrimination in community sports in Canada.

-The study, focusing on both players and those in non-athletic roles, including coaches, referees, volunteers and fans, revealed that six per cent of individuals involved in sports experienced some form of discrimination, racism or homophobia in the last five years.
+The study, focusing on both players and those in non-athletic roles, including coaches, referees, volunteers and fans, revealed that six per cent of individuals involved in sports experienced some form of discrimination from 2018 to 2023.

-Within those numbers, 21 per cent of those who identify as a member of the LGBTQ2S+ community said they faced forms of discrimination, while 12 per cent of the racialized community said they faced some type of racism.
+Within those numbers, 21 per cent of those who identify as a member of the LGBTQ2S+ community and 12 per cent of the racialized community said they had experienced unfair treatment, racism or discrimination.

-The study highlights a worrying trend in the amount of athletes who fear for their physical safety.
-At 22 per cent, one-in-five respondents said they felt threatened or harassed, and 14 per cent, or one-in-seven, reported having been physically attacked or assaulted.
+The study highlights a worrying trend within the wider sports community, including those in athletic and non-athletic roles, as well as spectators.
+Twenty-two per cent of victims of discrimination said they felt threatened or harassed, and 14 per cent reported having been physically attacked or assaulted.

 Are you a Canadian who has experience racism or discrimination in community sports?
 Did you face similar unfair treatment while you played youth sports?
 CTVNews.ca wants to hear from you.